lechnerc77/azd-compatibility-azure-function/README.md

 }
 ```

 You already see the advantage of the new setup: no more "spaghetti code" for declaring the resources.
 In case of changes on the basic setup, those can be managed in one central place.
-The downside is that you need to take a dive into the files as they might be stacked (one module calling another one) with some defaulting and merging going on along the way.
+The downside is that you need to take a dive into the files as they might be stacked (one module calling another one) with some magic like defaulting and merging going on along the way.

 I added the basic module-based setup also for the following resources:

 - Storage Account for the Azure Function via  `./core/storage/storage-account.bicep`
 - Key Vault via `./core/security/keyvault.bicep`.

-In accordance with the new setup, I added the application specific setups (Azure Function *per se* and the Azure Storage Account for the output binding) via:
+In accordance with the new setup, I added the *application specific* setups (Azure Function *per se* and the Azure Storage Account for the output binding) via:

 ```bicep
 // Second Storage Account for Output Binding